pclubiitk/model-zoo/classification/MLP_MIXER_Pytorch/README.md

 # Summary

-MLP Mixer is based on multi layer perceptron it does not use modern days CNN , It has two kinds of multi layer preceptrons one is directly applied to image patches , which are created original image then we transpose the layer and apply MLP layer across patches [here](https://github.com/imad08/MLP-Mixer/blob/main/MLP.ipynb) In the extreme case, Multi layer perceptron architecture can be seen as a very special CNN, which uses 1×1 convolutions for channel mixing, and single-channel depth-wise convolutions of a full receptive field and parameter sharing for token mixing.
+MLP Mixer is based on multi layer perceptron it does not use modern days CNN , It has two kinds of multi layer preceptrons one is directly applied to image patches , which are created original image then we transpose the layer and apply MLP layer across patches In the extreme case, Multi layer perceptron architecture can be seen as a very special CNN, which uses 1×1 convolutions for channel mixing, and single-channel depth-wise convolutions of a full receptive field and parameter sharing for token mixing.
 However, the converse is not true as typical CNNs are not special cases of Mixer.
 Furthermore, a convolution is more complex than the plain matrix multiplication in MLPs as it requires an additional costly reduction to matrix multiplication and/or specialized implementation.
+If you want to see training of cifar10 dataset using above architecture you can refer [here](https://github.com/imad08/MLP-Mixer/blob/main/MLP.ipynb)

 # Architecture of MLP